luuranko/personal-chinese-dictionary/README.md

   - english translation
   - explanation
   - tag(s)
+- User can edit previously added words *(only on Chrome)*
+- User can clear the input fields by pressing cancel
 - App notifies the user of some problems and actions
 - User can filter words in the database by character
   - 行 returns 行， 行客， 银行, and so on